Introduction

 Internet Explorer’s glory days came in the late 1990s when it became one of the go-to browsers for accessing the internet.
-At its peak, nearly every computer came with a pre-installed version of Internet Explorer and its popularity helped Microsoft dominate 80% of the market share for web browsers.
-Sadly, as newer and more lightweight alternatives began emerging, Internet Explorer lost steam until eventually being discontinued in 2015.
+At its peak, nearly every computer came with a preinstalled versions of Internet Explorer.
+Its popularity helped Microsoft dominate 80% of the market share for web browsers.
+But as newer and more lightweight alternatives began emerging, Internet Explorer lost steam until eventually being discontinued in 2015.

 What was the first Internet Explorer?
 Going back to the history of Internet Explorer, the first version of Internet Explorer, simply called “Microsoft Internet Explorer,” was a response to the popularity of Netscape Navigator, which was the dominant web browser at the time.
 Internet Explorer was designed to be more user-friendly and to offer improved support for web standards.

-One of the key features of Internet Explorer 1 was its support for the Hypertext Markup Language (HTML), which is the standard markup language for creating web pages.
+One of the key features of Internet Explorer 1 was its support for the Hypertext Markup Language (HTML).
+HTML is the standard markup language for creating web pages.

 Another important feature of Internet Explorer 1 was its integration with the Windows operating system.
 This made it easier for users to access the internet and navigate web pages, as they didn’t have to switch between multiple programs or windows.